-Perhaps I was distracted, I’d been recording most of the morning and the sunlight can be a little hard to adjust to when you’ve been in a dark room.
-In any case, next thing you know my guitar slipped from my grip, and I was left immediately regretting not bringing my guitar case.
+I’d been recording most of the morning and the sunlight can be a little hard to adjust to when you’ve been in a semi-dark room.
+In any case, the next thing you know my guitar slipped from my grip, and I was left immediately regretting not bringing my guitar case.

 There’s really no mistaking the sound of an acoustic guitar hitting the ground.

-First there’s the initial sound of the body absorbing the full impact from the much harder surface, before bouncing so that the tuners and headstock take the next blow, before bouncing again and exposing the top of the guitar.
+First, there’s the initial sound of the body absorbing the full impact from the much harder surface (in this case a combination of concrete and bitumen), before bouncing and changing angle in mid-air so that the tuners and headstock take the next blow, before bouncing again and exposing the top of the guitar.
 This is followed immediately by the sound of strings spasming wildly, slapping against the timber of the body and neck.

 Assessing the Damage

 First things first.
 If you’ve damaged a guitar that really means a lot to you, you’re going to have to take your guitar in for repair.
 No ifs or buts, you owe it to yourself and the guitar to have it repaired by a pro.